Avalanche Incident Response

 Perform Companion Rescue.
 Time is of the essence.
 Survivability is drastically reduced after the victim has been buried for greater than 15 minutes.
 If you have enough resources, consider keeping one person on the ridge to call 911.

-- If you need medical or transport assistance - Call 911 (At this time, texting 911 is not yet operational).
+- If you need medical or transport assistance - Call 911 (At this time, texting 911 is only operational in some Utah counties).
+Consider a satellite type signaling device if you are in an area with poor cell phone service.

 - State "This is a backcountry emergency, involving an avalanche accident."